Nobody bothered to tell me that dynamite is explosive. And when I found out, it was already too late.

 “If they get the Gulf of Mexico, then they will have a whole army of mariachi singing fish!” exclaimed a generic mermaid.

 “But you can take on mariachi singing fish, can’t you?”
 I asked.

 Eve shook her head.
 “No. A mermaid’s greatest weakness is mariachi music.
 We can’t help but shake our rumpuses, wave our hands in the air and shout, ‘AYE AYE AYE!!!’”
 A horrific yet happy look suddenly beamed in her eyes.
-“But not for humans!” she said.
+“But not for humans!” she said, suddenly coming back to herself.
 She grabbed me by the shoulders.
-“I knew it from the moment I saw you!”
+“I knew it from the moment I saw you.”

 “Knew what?”
 I asked.

 “I knew it,” I said.
 “That explains my face.”